 Lucie Content is an Atlanta based video production company that creates expert video content for brands and businesses.

-Lucie Content takes a prolific approach to video content development.
-The award winning story telling, expert shooting, and razor sharp editing of top tier news organizations is now a discovery call away.
+Lucie Content takes an exceptional approach to video content development.
+We don't just produce video's, we tell stories to move your audience.
+The award winning story telling, expert shooting, and razor sharp editing of top tier news organizations is now only a discovery call away.

 1. Creative Brief

 The first and maybe the most important part of the process is the creative brief.
 In essence, the creative brief lays out key information and details about the project, such as:

 The creative brief helps you pinpoint exactly what you want from the video, as well as who you intend to reach with it.